- Keyword = local history

 Jackson, CA: Cenotto Publications, (1994).
 Hardcover - Facsimile edition of original 1881 Thompson & West edition.
 Illustrated with numerous vintage plates.
 Includes chapters on General Sutter and Sutter's fort, the Gold Rush, the Donner Party, mining, agriculture and the many small communities in the county and a chronological history.
 Large format. vii, 344 pp. ISBN: 0-938121073.

-Condition: Fine (a new copy) in rich brown boards with gilt lettering.
+Condition: Fine (as new) in rich brown boards with gilt lettering.

 THE TOWN THAT FOUGHT TO SAVE ITSELF.